Sightseeing in Split

 The best way to take in the sights of Split is on a walking tour of the Old Town where it is like stepping into a new world.
 The streets are lined with historic and sometimes ancient buildings, with cobbled streets, intriguing alleyways and a medieval atmosphere.

 If days of taking in the fantastic sights of Split doesn’t appeal to you then start your fun filled holiday at the beach.
 One of the most popular in Split is Bene Beach where the rocky shore and dense pine forest make it a great location for boozy picnics or even a barbecue.

 Water sports are also popular where you can do anything from swim in the warm water of the Adriatic Sea to water skiing, scuba diving, sea kayaking on the crystalline sea and many more.

 There are also facilities for many other sports including tennis, basketball and badminton, as well as football which is very popular with the locals who are fiercely proud of their local team Hadjuk Football Club.

 Shopping facilities in Split are mainly focused around the many different markets in the town.
-Pazar is an open air market selling local produce, with Peskarija fish market selling locally caught seafood and Podrum which is a handicraft market and the best place to find souvenirs.
+Pazar is an open air market selling local produce, Peskarija is a fish market selling locally caught seafood and Podrum is a handicraft market and the best place to find souvenirs.
 Many other boutiques can be found along the streets of the city with larger shopping malls located on the outskirts.

-In the evenings make sure you try some of the fantastic restaurants and especially make sure you sample some of the fresh seafood which is a local speciality.
+In the evenings make sure you try some of the fantastic restaurants and sample some of the fresh seafood which is a local speciality.
 Beer is cheap and many good eateries can be found along the beach promenade.